 3. To condense or not to condense?

 Since 2003, many new boilers have been condensing, which are more efficient and save money on fuel but require an external drain.
-This could be a good option, but it may need re-positioning, along with a condensate pump and drainage pipe which cannot freeze, so insulation may be necessary.
+This could be a good option, but it may need repositioning, along with a condensate pump and drainage pipe which cannot freeze, so insulation may be necessary.

 4. Solar-power heating

-This can be good choice if you are replacing a hot water cylinder.
+This can be a good choice if you are replacing a hot water cylinder.
 A twin-coil cylinder is connected to a solar panel that generates electricity.
-In summer, hot water will be probably be free, but it may need topping up in winter.
+In summer, hot water will probably be free, but it may need topping up in winter.

 5. Boiler installation

-This has evolved in recent years – and your home assessor and boiler engineer can explain about modern heating installations.
+This has evolved in recent years – and your home assessor and boiler engineer can explain modern heating installations.
 Gas supply pipes or boiler flues may need upgrading, for instance.

 6. Total boiler costs

 Aura Gas is happy to explain your options.
 A new boiler replacement can cost at least £1600 to install if you’re lucky.
-If you buy a boiler yourself, they can retail from about £300 at the ‘very low budget’ end of the market depending on boiler type.
+If you buy a boiler yourself, they can retail from about £300 at the ‘very low budget’ end of the market depending on the boiler type.
 Boilers from the UK’s recognised leading boiler brand Worcester Bosch tend to start from more than £700 to about £5,500.
-And then to employ the services of an experienced Gas Safe-registered boiler installation engineer is likely to cost up to £1000.
+And then to employ the services of an experienced Gas Safe registered boiler installation engineer is likely to cost up to £1000.
 Extras such as upgrading a boiler flue are likely to add on further cost.

 Given the complexity and safety issues associated with installing a new boiler and domestic heating, we recommend calling in experts such as those at Aura Gas to request a comprehensive boiler replacement quote.
 Alternatively, you can book a free home survey with us in seconds (we can often travel to you within hours).